Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ---
 **MetOp**
 - There are two functional satellites: MetOp-B and MetOp-C operated by EumetSat, launched in 2013 and 2019 respectively.
-- They have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon ECC to make sure your picture doesn't come out with grain.
+- They have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains much more information and instrument data, including 5 AVHRR channels.
 - The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, you will have to go by the SNR meter.

 ---
 **FengYun**

 - The only satellite broadcasting HRPT is **Fengyun 3C**, it is a fairly special case.
 It is the last surviving member of the FengYun 3 constellation still broadcasting in the L-band, due to a severe power supply failure **it only broadcasts when it sees China**.
-- It broadcasts a FengYun AHRPT signal, which - much like MetOp AHRPT - has Reed-Solomon ECC, but unlike any other satellite in L-band **it broadcasts a true color channel** (The rest can only do RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
+- It broadcasts a FengYun AHRPT signal, which - much like MetOp AHRPT - has Reed-Solomon FEC, but unlike any other satellite in L-band **it broadcasts a true color channel** (The rest can only do RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
 - Another simmilarity with MetOp is its lacking carrier wave, meaningyou have to go solely by the SNR as well.
 - The signal is quite wide and has a much higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.